-Christy Burkett, LPC, Founder/Director
+Christy Burkett, LPC, Founder/Director,

 All of us benefit from having a safe place to explore our lives without judgement.
 The relationship between my client and me is the cornerstone of the therapeutic process.
 I listen carefully to really hear the meaning in your stories so that together we can find the most effective paths for your personal goals.